 Family Travel Bucket List : Kayaking California's Channel Islands on a Trip from Ventura

-Despite its location so close to Los Angeles, Channel Islands National Park is one of the least visited parks in the country.
-Only accessible by boat, the Channel Islands’ isolation reliably staves off the hordes, offering an opportunity to enjoy a unique ecosystem in an untrammeled setting.
+Despite its location so close to Los Angeles, Channel Islands National Park is one of the least visited national parks in the country.
+Accessible only by boat, the Channel Islands’ isolation makes them something of a well-kept Southern California secret, where visitors can enjoy a uniquely SoCal ecosystem on an unpopulated island.
 Make the trip at the right time of year, and you could even spot some whales along the way.
 Visiting the Channel Islands offers a true getaway, just off the coast of Ventura.

 Spotting dolphins from the Island Packers ferry.